Please ensure Javascript is enabled for purposes of website accessibility

 Want to see samples of my writing?

-Taking this approach allowed me to support Melanie Sexton in producing a website she’s proud of.
+For example, I supported writing instructor Melanie Sexton in developing website copy she felt confident publishing.
+My feedback focused on improving flow, clarity, and tone.
 Melanie Sexton is a writing instructor who hired me to support her in producing her website copy.

 Here’s what she had to say about how my feedback helped make the finished product particularly good: